rdkcentral/ThunderNanoServices/NetworkControl/doc/NetworkControlPlugin.md

 | (property)[#]?.dns | array | <sup>*(optional)*</sup> DNS addresses |
 | (property)[#]?.dns[#] | string | <sup>*(optional)*</sup> DNS addresses |

-> The *interface* shall be passed as the index to the property, e.g. *NetworkControl.1.network@eth0*.
+> The *interface* argument shall be passed as the index to the property, e.g. *NetworkControl.1.network@eth0*.
 If network interface is not given, all network interfaces are returned.

 ### Errors